INV3NTisKING/Practical-Machine-Learning/Practical Machine Learning Project.md

 ##**Prediction Model Building**

 We will now build and test three models; random forest, decision trees, and generalized boost.
 Which ever model proves most accurate we will use for the quiz predictions.
+This will also prove our cross validation process as the models will be compared against each other coupled with graphs.
+(Please see "images" folder for graphs)

 Lastly a confusion matrix is plotted at the end of each analysis to confirm our model.
+(Please see "images" folder for graphs)

 ```{r, echo=TRUE}